NVIDIAGameWorks/Blast/docs/api/api_hl_users_guide.rst

 with families with actors in the group.

 A convenience function, TkGroup::process(), is provided which uses one worker to perform all jobs sequentially on the calling thread.
 This is useful shortcut to get BlastTk up and running quickly.
-A multithreaded group processing implementation is given by Nv::Blast::ExtGroupTaskManager (in NvBlastExtPxTask.h).
+A multithreaded group processing implementation is given by TkGroupTaskManager (in NvBlastTkGroupTaskManager.h).

 ..
-   This resides in :ref:`pageextphysx`, because it uses physx::PxTask.
+   This resides in :ref:`pageextphysx`, because it uses nvidia::NvTask.

 Actors resulting from the split of a "parent" actor will be placed automatically into the group that the parent belonged to.
 This is similar to the assigment of families from a split, except that unlike families, the user then has the option to move the new actors to other groups, or no group at all.